 While channels determine processing, bands control the volume or gain at different frequencies.
 Most modern hearing aids have at least a dozen frequency bands they can amplify.
 This is similar to headphone or speaker equalizers, where you can manually raise the level of a specific frequency range, for example, to boost the bass.

 The upside of having more channels and bands is increased finetuning.
 The hearing aid can better separate speech from background noise, cancel out feedback, reduce noise, and match the volume and compression at different frequencies to the wearer’s specific needs.

 The downside of having additional channels is longer processing times.
 This can be a problem for people who can still hear environmental sounds without a hearing aid.
-Studies have shown that a processing delay of three to six milliseconds gets noticed as degraded sound quality or echo.
+Studies have shown that a processing delay of three to six milliseconds gets noticed as degraded sound quality.

 So, what kind of processing happens at the channel level?

 Custom programs and artificial intelligence for different environments

 No single hearing aid setting is perfect for all occasions.
 When you’re at home listening to quiet music, you’ll need different processing than when you’re out with friends in a loud environment.
 To address this, most hearing aids come with different programs that let you switch from a default program to music-friendly processing or to a more aggressive elimination of background noise.

 While your hearing care provider can customize these programs to your hearing, they can only cover a limited number of scenarios.
 And since you’ll be in a quiet environment for the hearing aid fitting, they have to guesstimate your preferences for different sound scenes.
 That’s where artificial intelligence (AI) comes in.